Shaimaakamel474/CIPL/README.md

 ## Interpretable reasoning:
-CIPL relies on disentangled class prototypes learned from the training set as anchors for diagnosis reasoning.
-For a given test image, run interpretable_reasoning.py to display a set of similarity (activation) maps to the prototypes of each disease class.
+CIPL relies on disentangled class prototypes learned from the training set as anchors for the diagnosis reasoning.
+For a given test image, run interpretable_reasoning.py to display a set of similarity (activation) maps of the test image to the prototypes of each disease class, tracing the decision process.

 <div align=center>
 <img width="660" height="275" src="https://github.com/cwangrun/CIPL/blob/master/arch/reasoning.png"/></dev>